MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgGroupTeamTag.md

 ```

 ## DESCRIPTION
-Create a standard tag for members in a team.
+Create new navigation property to tags for groups

 ## EXAMPLES